 How is your defensive game?
 Do attackers with quick feet blow by you?
 Are you losing time on the field because you just can not seem to be effective enough in the back?
+Defense is tremendously hard.
+It seems like in any sport you play, whether it’s lacrosse or not, playing defense is a grind.

 For example, if you do your job and shut the other team down, that is what is expected of you.
 Good job.
-But, if you mess up, your mistakes are highlighted by a scoring opportunity for you opponent or worse, a goal.
+But, if you mess up, your mistakes are highlighted by a scoring opportunity for your opponent or worse, a goal.
 Making a mistake on the defensive end is tremendously costly and terribly embarrassing.

 We want to take this opportunity to ELIMINATE your defensive mistakes as much as possible.
 If you take the advice from even one of the tips/points we give you here, we are confident that you could immensely transform your defensive game.